synqs/synqs.github.io/content/project/beck/index.md

 math: true
 ---

 The BECK experiment is a 2D Bose-Einstein condensate of potassium-39.
-We are interested in many-body dynamics far from equilibrium, using our quasi-2D system as a quantum simulator to solve the non-linear Schrödinger equation.
+We are interested in many-body dynamics far from equilibrium, using our quasi-2D system as a quantum simulator.